✦ Updated for the 2026 ATAR cycle

 🎯 Who Uses the ATAR?

 Australian universities use the ATAR as the primary criterion for admitting school leavers into undergraduate courses.
-Each course has a cut-off ATAR — the lowest score at which students received offers in the previous year.
-Cut-offs vary by institution, course demand, and year.
+Each course has a cut-off ATAR — the lowest score that received an offer in the previous intake.
+Cut-offs shift each year based on demand, so always check the most recent published figures before relying on last year's numbers.

 🔢 Is 99.95 the Maximum?

-ATARs are typically released in mid-to-late December, a few weeks after final exam results.
+For students completing Year 12 in 2026, ATARs are typically released in mid-to-late December 2026, a few weeks after final exam results are finalised.
 The exact date varies by state.
-Most states release results through their Tertiary Admission Centre — UAC (NSW/ACT), VTAC (VIC), QTAC (QLD), SATAC (SA), TISC (WA), and UTAS (TAS).
+Each Tertiary Admission Centre — UAC (NSW/ACT), VTAC (VIC), QTAC (QLD), SATAC (SA/NT), TISC (WA), and TASC (TAS) — publishes its own release schedule closer to the date.

 🌏 Is ATAR Nationally Comparable?

 Yes.
 Despite different curricula in each state, ATARs are designed to be nationally equivalent.
-A student with an ATAR of 85 from NSW should represent similar academic achievement to one with 85 from Victoria or Queensland, allowing students to apply interstate with confidence.
+A student with an ATAR of 85 from NSW represents similar academic achievement to one with 85 from Victoria or Queensland, allowing students to apply interstate with confidence.

 🏆 What is a Good ATAR?

 It depends on your goals.
 An ATAR of 80+ opens doors at most universities.
 90+ is excellent and qualifies for most competitive programs.
-95+ is required for Law and highly competitive degrees.
+95+ is generally required for Law and similarly competitive degrees.
 99+ is typically needed for Medicine.
-However, many pathways exist below these thresholds.
+Many strong pathways exist below these thresholds too.

 How to Calculate Your ATAR — Step by Step